Martini Ranch

-Martini Ranch was an American new wave band conceived in 1982 by Andrew Todd Rosenthal.
+Martini Ranch was an American synth-pop band conceived in 1982 by Andrew Todd Rosenthal.
 The band originally featured Rosenthal, Cliff Roman, and Steven William "Billy Bones" Fortuna.
-Sometime in the mid-1980s, the band shifted their sound more towards synthpop and zolo.
-This later lineup was composed of Rosenthal (vocals and guitar) and actor Bill Paxton (voices and samples), and featured a similar sound to late 1980s Devo.
+The later lineup was composed of Rosenthal (vocals and guitar) and actor Bill Paxton (voices and samples), and featured a similar sound to late 1980s Devo.
 The Martini Ranch track "How Can the Labouring Man Find Time for Self-Culture?" featured three members of Devo.

 In 1988, Martini Ranch was featured in the opening title track of the film You Can't Hurry Love directed by Richard Martini (no relation).
 In 1989, Martini Ranch was featured in the end credits of Bill Paxton's cult movie Brain Dead.

 Rosenthal later formed a new band called Swifty's Bazaar.

 History

 Holy Cow

 During the period of 1986 to 1988, Martini Ranch released two extended plays and one studio album.
 How Can the Labouring Man Find Time for Self-Culture? and Reach were released as EPs, with a follow-up album titled Holy Cow, all of which were released on Sire/Warner Bros.
 Records.
 The album was reissued in 2007 by Noble Rot.
 In 2010, Warner Special Products made Holy Cow available on iTunes.

 The album includes guest appearances from Devo members Bob Casale, Alan Myers and Mark Mothersbaugh; Cindy Wilson of the B-52's, film composer Mark Isham; and actors Judge Reinhold and Bud Cort.

 Though long out of print, following Bill Paxton's death Futurismo, Inc. released a vinyl reissue in May 2017.
 The package included a 180 gram green-and-white ("Ranch Dressing") LP pressing and DVD with videos for "Reach" (directed by James Cameron) and "How Can the Labouring Man Find Time for Self-Culture?" (directed by Rocky Schenck).